- National Teams

 • Attend provincial/territorial clinic annually.

-• Write National exam annually and obtain 85% or more.
+• Write National exam annually and obtain 80% or more.
+(Writing and passing the Certification test at the Certification clinic will

 • Active in Regional and Provincial/Territorial Officiating programs.